INFLATION, THE HIDDEN TAX

 PREVENTING INFLATION

 All paper money in America, by law, must be redeemable in gold or silver.
 This was the case for years.
-Old bills said at the bottom ÒRedeemable in SilverÓ.
+Old dollar bills printed before 1913, or perhaps even later, all were required to state ÒRedeemable in SilverÓ.

 You might ask, how is it possible that our government can just ignore the Constitution?
 It is largely because the people are totally ignorant of the Constitution.
 It is taught poorly if at all in public school.
 Also, there is a prevailing attitude that the Constitution is just an old piece of paper.
-Judges have changed it, often at whim, and their understanding of it is terribly limited.
+Judges have ignored its intent, often at whim, and their understanding of it is limited.

-Finally, there is much cynicism in the government.
-We have elected many representatives who care more about their power than they do about following the law.
-I hope this will change as more people understand inflation, and that our leaders will be held accountable for their actions.
+Finally, there is much corruption in the government.
+We have elected many representatives who care more about money or power than they do about following the law.
+I hope this will change as more people understand inflation, and that our leaders need to be held accountable for their actions.

 The only way to prevent inflation, as far as I know, is to have an honest government that is not permitted to print endless amounts of money.
 The best way to do this is to have a gold standard, or something similar, so that the government is forced to put some value behind their paper money.